SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 /worldborder          Manage the world border.                  minecraft.command.worldborder
 ====================  ========================================  ================================

-In addition, there are two permissions created by Sponge for controlling the ability to edit commandblocks:
+In addition, there are two permissions created by Sponge for controlling the ability to edit commandblocks.
+Note that this permission uses the actual *name* of the commandblock, which is normally ``@`` by default.

 * Allow editing an ordinary commandblock of the given name: minecraft.commandblock.edit.block.<name>
 * Allow editing a minecart commandblock of the given name: minecraft.commandblock.edit.minecart.<name>